-The Executive of Finance shall have the authority to deputise for the CEO/Principal in their absence regarding financial matters, this will then be reflected through the delegation structure in an appropriate way so as to avoid any segregation of duty conflicts.
+The Chief Financial Operations Officer shall have the authority to deputise for the CEO/Principal in their absence regarding financial matters, this will then be reflected through the delegation structure in an appropriate way so as to avoid any segregation of duty conflicts.
 (Deputy Delegation structure reflected on the delegation matrix.)